GAUnion/LeetCode-Daily/solutions/0065-Valid Number-Hard-03.08.md

 If you understand examples above, you can directly write a regular expression to match this string.
 More information about regular expression [on this site](https://www.runoob.com/python/python-reg-expressions.html).

-A regular expression solution in Python:
+A regular expression solution in Java:

 ```java
 class Solution {